 First I want to be clearer and more specific about what I regret:

-I don’t “regret” being unable to help hideo stop drinking.
-I went full-bore on that one, mulling, organizing together with friends, and one fateful afternoon deciding that the time was NOW and essentially betting our friendship on one roll of the dice… (Despite what ensued, I feel sure Hideo would be proud of me for “throwing it over the edge”).
+I don’t “regret” being unable to help my friend stop drinking.
+I went full-bore on that one, mulling, organizing together with friends, and one fateful afternoon deciding that the time was NOW and essentially betting our friendship on one roll of the dice… (Despite what ensued, I feel sure he would be proud of me for “throwing it over the edge”).
 I recognize that nothing could help him but himself – this is one of the tragic ironies of addiction.

 I recognize my reasons too: I’ve never lost anyone close to me before, so I had no inkling what that would be like, how painful the regret I would feel would be, how much I would miss him, how important it was to spend time with him while I still could.
 With hindsight, I wish I’d had more foresight……